ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 In addition to call, there is a `request` method for performing a typed request, [receiving a specific type](#receive) like String, HttpResponse, or an arbitrary class.
-You have to specify the URL, and the method when building the request.
+You have to specify the URL and the method when building the request.

 ```kotlin
 val call = client.request<String> {